 Do a quick search for some of your products on the internet and see how many times you can find them.
 Then look at the product information.
 Are these websites providing all of the details you want to share about your products?
 And in the way you want it to be presented?
 Just like gossip gets distorted when it passes from person to person, your product information may not survive intact through all of these hands.
 You’ll find that many sites provide minimal product information and no detail at all.

 Your products—your brand—are at risk of being diluted in this electronic stream.
-It’s one of the reasons smart manufacturers are adopting a Product Information Management solution (PIM) as the core of their digital marketing strategies.
+It’s one of the reasons smart manufacturers are adopting a Product Information Management software (PIM) as the core of their digital marketing strategies.
 Here are other reasons to consider:

 - E-commerce is here to stay.
 Global electronic transactions neared the $3 trillion mark in 2018, up 15% from 2017, and continue to rise.
 Yet manufacturers are lagging in the race to ecommerce.
 A 2018 B2BecNews survey of 276 manufacturers indicated that 60.7% lacked an ecommerce site, but that 75% planned to launch one within two years